Kalatco/smartShades/README.md

 - `id`: Use the Device Network ID from Hubitat
 - `name`: Friendly name for voice commands
 - `orientation`: Cardinal direction for solar intelligence (North, South, East, West)
-- `latitude/longitude`: Your location for sun calculations
+- `city`: Your city for automatic coordinate lookup and sun calculations
 - `timezone`: Your local timezone for accurate solar times

 ### 4. Installation and Running